 This "Village Sidewalk Guide" builds upon the Town's inventory of sidewalks and planned sidewalk projects in the Village.
-Currently, taxpayers in Hyde Park are appropriating \$25,000 per year into the Hyde Park Sidewalk Reserve Fund, which can be used for a local match for design and construction
+Currently, taxpayers in Hyde Park are appropriating \$25,000 per year into the Hyde Park Sidewalk Reserve Fund, which can be used for a local match for design and construction grants.

 Sidewalk projects are divided into two categories-upgrades to existing sidewalks and new construction-to prioritize which sections to move forward with first.
-The prioritization is based on the following criteria:
+The priorities are based on the following criteria:

 - ADA Compliance.
-The degree to which this segment meets ADA standards, or ruts, etc. Note: not relevant for new construction. - Traffic Exposure.
-The amount of conflict a person walking may have with vehicles, road and current pedestrian path. - connects important destinations, if it is located in a more dense area and would - Current Condition.
+The degree to which this segment meets ADA standards, including minimum widths, presence of "vertical surface discontinuities" i.e. lips or ruts, etc. Note: not relevant for new construction. - Traffic Exposure.
+The amount of conflict a person walking may have with vehicles, considering traffic volumes, speeds, and the amount of separation between the road and current pedestrian path. - Location.
+The value that the sidewalk segment brings to the Village, i.e. if it connects important destinations, if it is located in a more dense area and would serve more people, etc.

+• Current Condition.
 The surface condition of the sidewalk based on the Town's ratings from 2017, which were field verified in the summer of 2019.
 Note: not relevant for new construction.

-With prioritization based on these quantitative criteria, engineering judgment was also used to finalize the master list of sidewalk project priorities (page 78), based on cost, constructibility, and feasibility.
+With priorities based on these quantitative criteria, engineering judgment was also used to finalize the master list of sidewalk project priorities (page 78), based on cost, constructibility, and feasibility.